 Lysons’s reevaluation of Roman Britain was not merely an aesthetic exercise, however.
 Scott writes that Lysons was “at the heart of an intellectual elite which genuinely believed that the encouragement and promotion of British intellectual and artistic achievement was an essential undertaking in the national interest” (2014, 304).
 During the period in which the SAL published its engraving of the Cirencester and Woodchester pavements—bookended by two periods of war with France (1778-83 and 1792-1815)—a growing sense of nationalism was beginning to develop across Europe.
 In England, this atmosphere paradoxically created “a strong desire to be seen to live up to common European standards in collecting and connoisseurship against the backdrop of a shared classical heritage[...]; in particular, there was a concern to challenge the widely held view that Britain was culturally inferior to its Continental neighbours, most notably France” (Scott 2014, 294-95).
 Lysons’s methods, depictions, and descriptions of British mosaics set a new benchmark for antiquarian work in England.
 They also made a point to readers and scholars abroad, one whose nationalist sentiments would take on political undertones in the 19th and 20th centuries.

-Some of Lyson’s major texts, such as the Reliquiae Britannico-Romanae, were aimed at both a domestic and a foreign audience and “asserted British cultural achievements under Roman rule while showcasing British skills in the recording and interpretation of antiquities” (Scott 2013, 16).
+Some of Lysons’s major texts, such as the Reliquiae Britannico-Romanae, were aimed at both a domestic and a foreign audience and “asserted British cultural achievements under Roman rule while showcasing British skills in the recording and interpretation of antiquities” (Scott 2013, 16).
 Thus, while he hoped his volumes would prove an acceptable addition to libraries both at home and abroad, he also challenged his readers to include Britain in their comparative studies of history.
 Within his work, Lysons often drew upon his extensive knowledge, classical and modern, to argue the similarities “between British and Continental discoveries through reference to examples discussed in contemporary European publications and in well-known sources such as Montfaucon, de Caylus, and Winckelmann” (Scott 2014, 312-13).
 By showing how ideas found in Europe were mirrored in British pavements, Lysons firmly placed Britain in a greater, broadly European, classical context.
-Therefore, while Scott argues that Lysons’s comparisons are not always the most apt, she maintains that “it is nevertheless significant that Lysons was making comparisons and was aware of the potential of this kind of analysis” (2013, 12).
-With his laudatory approach to Romano-British artworks as much as his exacting methodology and with his assuming the position of the Director of the Society of Antiquaries (1798-1809), Lysons helped champion a second reconsideration of Britain’s classical past.
+Therefore, while Scott argues that his comparisons are not always the most apt, she maintains that “it is nevertheless significant that Lysons was making comparisons and was aware of the potential of this kind of analysis” (2013, 12).
+With his laudatory approach to Romano-British artworks as much as his exacting methodology and with his assuming the position of the Director of the SAL (1798-1809), Lysons became a key authority on British antiquity and helped champion a second reconsideration of Britain’s classical past.

 Thus, the Roman mosaics engraved by the SAL can be seen to fit into a larger national project, deepening the understanding of Britain’s classical past.
 The debate about British identity and national origins would not disappear alongside the enthusiasm for engraving and printing such antiquities.
 Instead, it would come to the fore even more prominently during the nineteenth and twentieth centuries, in works such as Francis Haverfield’s The Romanization of Roman Britain—where he claimed that the emergence of orderly civilization “was the work of the [Roman] Empire,” a task that Britain would later claim to take up itself (Haverfield 1905, 2).
 The society’s engraving, then, captures not only two fragments of mosaics now lost but also an historical moment contributing to Britain’s changing self-definition.